English language requirements

 Applicants may demonstrate English language proficiency in the following ways:

-- Submission of certified copies of tertiary results evidencing that they were successfully completed, taught and assessed in the English language.
+- Submission of certified copies of tertiary results evidencing that they were successfully completed, taught and assessed in the English language, OR

 For more information about statutory declarations, please read our frequently asked questions page.
 If you are having difficulty obtaining evidence of secondary education, please contact us at the AASW.